ABOUT TARA JEPSON

 It’s been a lot of adventures with a lot of agencies and a lot of brands in a lot of places all over the world.

 Since those days, it’s been a lot of adventures with a lot of agencies and a lot of brands in a lot of places all over the world.
-I worked with brands like Kate Spade, Coach and Tiffany in New York, opened an office in London to work with Burberry and Harrod's, and jetted to Paris to work with Chanel.
+I worked with brands like Kate Spade, Coach, and Tiffany in New York, opened an office in London to work with Burberry and Harrods, and jetted to Paris to work with Chanel.
 I also worked on brands like Michael Kors, Audi and MAC Cosmetics before landing in LA in 2013 to join Phenomenon, where I helped launch the SLS hotel in Las Vegas, led workshops for Imagine Entertainment and helped develop new retail concepts for brands like Men's Wearhouse.
-Then, I jumped over to Huge as VP of strategy, helped build Zelle from the ground up and worked on Amazon’s first advertising campaign focused on Prime Student membership.
+Then, I jumped over to Huge as VP of strategy, helped build Zelle from the ground up, and worked on Amazon’s first advertising campaign focused on Prime Student membership.

-As an independent consultant, I’ve worked with established brands like IPSY, Reebok, Gilt Groupe, Jetsetter (sold to TripAdvisor) Hudson Jeans, Artspace (owned by Phaidon) and Nordstrom, as well as startups like Complex Culture and Kicksnation.
+As an independent consultant, I’ve worked with established brands like IPSY, Reebok, Gilt Groupe, Jetsetter (sold to TripAdvisor), Hudson Jeans, Artspace (owned by Phaidon), and Nordstrom, as well as startups like Complex Culture and Kicksnation.
 I love helping brands understand their own culture and their relationship to the larger culture.
 I dive deep to make those connections apparent and bring them to the fore.

-And the adventure continues…In October of 2020, I jumped at the chance to consult for one of my mentors Stephanie Dolgins, who had just become Raptive’s first-ever CMO.
-After four months, I realized this wasn't just a brand strategy project; this was an opportunity to dive all the way in and for the first time in my career, work full-time for a company that is genuinely mission-driven.
+In October of 2020, I jumped at the chance to consult for one of my mentors, who had just become Raptive's first-ever CMO.
+After four months, I realized this wasn't just a brand strategy project; this was an opportunity to dive all the way in and, for the first time in my career, work full-time for a genuinely mission-driven company.
+Raptive powers revenue, audience, and business solutions for 6,500+ creators and has paid $4 billion directly to them.
+As SVP of Brand and Creative Services, I led the rebrand that unified CafeMedia and AdThrive under one name — overseeing a year-long research and strategy phase, building a new creative team, and working alongside Sibling Rivalry and Third Person to bring a motion-forward, creator-first brand to life.
+It was the most complex, rewarding rebrand of my career.

 If you’re ready to collaborate on a powerful mix of strategy, culture and structure, I’d love to hear from you.